 “We are following very closely positive movement of legislation in India and try to understand the consequences,” Ohlsson said without providing a timeline.

-Unlike Ikea, Wal-Mart Stores Inc. (WMT), Carrefour SA (CA) and other foreign chains selling multiple brands are still not allowed to retail directly to Indian consumers.
+Unlike Ikea, Wal-Mart Stores Inc. (WMT:US), Carrefour SA (CA) and other foreign chains selling multiple brands are still not allowed to retail directly to Indian consumers.

 The global economic slowdown hasn’t affected expansion, Ohlsson said.
 In January the furniture company, founded in Sweden, said it plans to spend 3 billion euros on expanding in the coming year to add stores, factories and retail centers.